Foreclosure Defense Lawyer

 This defense involves challenging the validity of any number of mortgage transfers instituted by the bank.
 Again, the documents proving the validity of such transfers are often weak or non-existent, and if the transfer cannot be properly proven, the foreclosure may be dismissed.

 Conflict of Interest

 In cases where the bank assigns rights to a third party, that third party may be named in the foreclosure action as both the plaintiff and defendant.
 This presents a case in which a conflict of interest can be claimed as a reason to dismiss the action.

 If the bank has sold the mortgage to multiple parties since the loan’s inception, it must show evidence of each sale along with retention of foreclosure rights with each transfer, or the action may be dismissed.

 Hiring an Attorney for Foreclosure Defense

 Examining documents related to a foreclosure proceeding can be burdensome and complex, as can developing a defense against such proceedings.
-It is wise to hire a foreclosure defense lawyer in Tampa, FL who is skilled in representing clients in foreclosure defense in order to ensure proper handling of your case.
+It is wise to hire a lawyer who is skilled in representing clients in foreclosure defense in order to ensure proper handling of your case.
 If your home is being foreclosed on, you may have legal rights and options against the bank.
 Contact a law firm today to schedule a consultation to discuss your matter.